The oldest plant on earth protects you from modern dangers.

+Seaweed, the oldest plant on earth protects you from modern dangers.
 The radiation plume that drifted around the world from the Japanese quake disaster was not considered a serious health risk by authorities.
 This is good news, but many people still wanted extra protection.

 Interesting Facts

-- Seaweed is high in protein, low in fat and contains little or no carbs.
+• Seaweed is high in protein, low in fat, and contains little or no carbs.

-- Seaweed has been on earth at least 500 million years longer than man.
+• Seaweed has been on earth at least 500 million years longer than man.

 Seaweed tastes great when prepared well.
 Although not so common in our modern western diet, it is enjoyed daily in countries like Japan and Ireland.
-Even land lubbers life Randy get used to its unique flavour.
-Listen to his opinion of seaweed below.
+See recipes with seaweed in them below.

 Seaweed story?